About Project Play: Baltimore

 It all started when...

-the Surgeon General of the United States, Dr. Vivek Murthy, challenged leaders at the 2015 Project Play Summit to grow access to sport for youth across the nation -- and take the Project Play framework for action into communities as a tool to rally stakeholders.
+the former Surgeon General of the United States, Dr. Vivek Murthy, challenged leaders at the 2015 Project Play Summit to grow access to sport for youth across the nation -- and partner with communities to use the Project Play framework for action to rally stakeholders.

 Baltimore is the first model community initiative organized by the Aspen Institute's Project Play team.
 Supported by Under Armour, it is a bold experiment designed to serve and inspire Baltimore's communities.
-The UA House, a newly revitalized community center on Fayette Street, will serve as the hub for the initiative.
+The UA House, a newly revitalized community center on Fayette Street, serves as the hub for the initiative.

-- Initiate relationships with regional and national organizations to assist in the effort
+- Recruit regional and national organizations to partner with local groups

 We want nothing more than to help Baltimore tell the next great story in its sports history, with the engagement of motivated leaders and organizations.